Aurora-Program/From-Order-to-Being-Emergence-as-the-Foundation-of-Creation/Prologue.md

+# Prologue

-# PrologueThe Paradox of Electronic Intelligence
+## The Paradox of Electronic Intelligence

 We are living in a unique moment in the history of humanity.This is not an era of change; it is a change of era.In silence, without explosions or fanfare, a new type of intelligence has entered our world: Electronic Intelligence.